stechstudio/slate/source/includes/_users.md

 Parameter | Default | Description
 --------- | ------- | -----------
 sort | id | Specify the sorting.
 Can list one or more fields (comma separated).
 Each field can be prefixed with a minus "-" sign to indicate reverse order.
-So `sort=last_name,-id` would order users by last_name, newest first. quickSearch |  | Perform a quick search on first_name, last_name, username, email, and user name. page | 1 | Paginates results.
+So `sort=last_name,-id` would order users by last_name, newest first. quickSearch |  | Perform a quick search on first_name, last_name, username, email, and user name.
+The search is case insensitive and will return companies where these fields *contain* the value specified. page | 1 | Paginates results.

 ## Get a Specific User